Ex-Cork camogie captain Ashling Thompson charged with assault

 Ms Thompson was also charged with common assault contrary to Section 2 of the Fatal Offences Against the Person Act against Jennifer Coakley at the same location on the same date.

-Sgt Gearoid Davis said gardaí were unable to obtain medical records in relation to the Section 3 assault causing harm charge and he asked for the court to strike it out.
+Sgt Gearoid Davis said gardaí were unable to obtain medical records in relation to the assault causing harm charge and he asked for the court to strike it out.

-Judge Olann Kelleher granted the application but defence solicitor, Eddie Burke applied to have the Section 3 assault causing harm charge dismissed, which means it cannot be re-entered by the State.
+Judge Olann Kelleher granted the application but defence solicitor, Eddie Burke applied to have the charge of assault causing harm dismissed, which means it cannot be re-entered by the State.

 Ms Thompson, who captained Cork to win the O’Duffy Cup in 2015, has also won two All-Star awards while she also won three All-Ireland club medals with her local club in North Cork, Milford.